Lightning-AI/torchmetrics/docs/source/pages/plotting.rst

 ********************

 In the above examples we have only plotted a single step/single value, but it is also possible to plot multiple steps from the same metric.
-This is often the case when training a machine learning model, were you are tracking one or metrics that you want to plot as they are changing over time.
+This is often the case when training a machine learning model, where you are tracking one or metrics that you want to plot as they are changing over time.
 This can be done by provided a sequence of outputs from any metric, computed using ``metric.forward`` or ``metric.compute``.
-For example, if we wanted to plot the accuracy of a model over time, we could do it like this:
+For example, if we want to plot the accuracy of a model over time, we could do it like this:

 .. code-block:: python